 Matrixyl is the trade name for peptide Palmitoyl Pentapeptide-4.

-Matrixyl 3000 is a combination of two peptides, palmitoyl oligopeptide and palmitoyl tetrapeptide-7.
+Matrixyl 3000 is a combination of two peptides, palmitoyl tripeptide-1 and palmitoyl tetrapeptide-7.
+These two peptides work together to tell skin to repair itself, boost the production of collagen, and reduce the appearance of wrinkles.

 Related: Is Matrixyl A Gentler Alternative To Retinol?